Nathan MacKinnon’s Speed Tools

-The following numbers are from the 2023-24 season, with data taken from NHL Edge:
+The following skating numbers for Nathan MacKinnon are from the 2023-24 season, with data taken from NHL Edge:

 Every one of these numbers is in the 99th percentile, meaning that MacKinnon has an elite top speed, is able to reach a high speed level in a short amount of time, and can do all of this consistently throughout an 82-game season.